imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 {%- capture roi-tiff-tip -%}
 When working with ROIs, it is critical that you work with .tif files because only this format keeps track of image overlays.
 The {% include bc path="Process | Batch | Convert..." %} command allows bulk conversion between image formats.
 {%- endcapture -%}
-{% include tip id='FileFormats' tip=roi-tiff-tip %} Now that all the images are marked, we just need to ask ImageJ to generate some lines of code.
+{% include notice icon="tip" content=roi-tiff-tip %} Now that all the images are marked, we just need to ask ImageJ to generate some lines of code.
 We will open the Macro Recorder ({% include bc path="Plugins | Macros | Record..." %}) and run *Sholl Analysis* on one of the images to find out how to call the plugin with suitable parameters.
 In this example, we will use the ImageJ macro language.
 The single line of code that appears in the recorder window will look something like this:

     // Recording Sholl Analysis version 3.4.3
     // Visit https://imagej.net/plugins/sholl-analysis#batch-processing for scripting examples